DanielKim15/Handling-PII-Data/README.md

 # Streamlining Bureaucratic Data Access: A Guide to Data Encryption with Python
 So the lawyers were involved before our project began because the client did not inform them beforehand.
-If it wasn't for this method, my team's project would've been canceled and we would've lost hundered of thousands of dollars.
+If it wasn't for this method, my team's project would've been canceled and we would've lost hundred of thousands of dollars.
 When encountering a bureaucracy issue with the client that prevents you from receiving the data early, here are a few ways that could help expedite the process:
 <br />
 1. Encrypting the data <br />
 2. Creating Synthetic Data

 <br />
-For this respository we will use
+For this respository we will be focusing on the Encryption aspect of the data file.

 <br />

 ## Real life Scenario/Why is this important? <br />
-A few months ago I encountered a problem to where I cannot recieve the data in time because the client had forgot to tell their lawyers about the project.
-Due to the Personal Identifiable Information (PII) within the data the lawyers had to go through the entire process of getting it approved, and then go through the process of eliminating some of the PII data before they can send it to us.
+A few months ago I encountered a problem where my team and I could not recieve the data in time due to bureaucratic challenges we face related to accessing PII (Personal Identifiable Information) data.
 Considering how we had limited time with the project, We had to find a way to speed up the process by providing options to enhance data security.
 One of the methods we used to help enhance the security and help speed up the process was encrypting the data.

 <br />